 Give Many Spelling Options

 I am not always a stickler for doing everything by the book.
 The All About Spelling curriculum is set up with processes that work – they are proven.
 But we change it up to ensure my students get the information in their brains in different ways.

 The typical way to work on the spelling words within the lessons is to use letter and phoneme tiles to build words.
 The tactile nature of this practice is the foundation of the program.
-The kids are scanning the laid out alphabet, choosing the right sounds and placing them in the correct order to form a word.
+Kids are scanning the laid-out alphabet, choosing the right sounds, and placing them in the correct order to form a word.